openeuropa/oe_authorisation/README.md

 ## Installation

-The recommended way of installing the OpenEuropa Authorization module is via a [Composer-based workflow][2].
+The recommended way of installing the OpenEuropa Authorisation module is via a [Composer-based workflow][2].

 In your Drupal project's main `composer.json` add the following dependency: